JingfeiPeng/image_repo_shopify_code_challenge/README.md

     - options:
         --port: Port the server will run on
         --reset: if set, resets the sql database and clears file storage
+        --storage_dir: path to the directory for image storage

 ### Client: